edalorzo/dpsg/README.rst

 Study Group Mechanics
 -----------------------

 The study group members gather regularly to improve their understanding of design patterns.
-The study group organizes and maintains an agenda of readings.
+The study grouporganizes and maintains an agenda of readings.
 Prior to each meeting, participants have read and reflected upon the readings and must come prepared with questions, ideas about, or explanations of the readings.

 One individual, the moderator, asks the opening question at the commencement of each meeting.
 This individual is charged with guiding the dialogue during the rest of the meeting, but this individual is not a teacher.
 He or she is simply considered to be the most advanced student with respect to a reading.
 If an individual is more advanced than others in the group, it makes sense for that individual to perform the role of moderator for serval meetings until others feel confortable in that role.
 Should a debate get out of hand or a dialogue stray or lag, the moderator will help refocus the discussion, often asking if the opening questions has been answered or stepping in to make sure that statements are properly validated.